DerekKirschbaum/CS190AProject-s25/README.md

    python FGSM_Perturbed_Images_Facenet.py

 5. **Modify CONFIG:**\
-    In the CONFIG section, modify variables to vary certain parameters influencing the model and our results
+    In the CONFIG section of FGSM_Perturbed_Images_Facenet.py, modify variables to vary certain parameters influencing the FGSM attack and our results